jdittrich/userNeedResearchBook/text/allURBook.md

 One method to group data and to derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
-Thus, all notes mentioning »color« would belong to one theme and get the headline »Color«; all notes mentioning »good«  belong to one theme and get the headline »good things«.
+Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mentioning »good«  belong to one theme and get the title »good things«.

 <div class="example">